 After thousands of cold calls, Martinez has developed a sixth sense of understanding which recipients would make potential clients and which ones are dead ends.
 As counter-intuitive as it may seem, hearing a grumpy “hello” on the line actually holds promise.
 “If I get the sense that a person is fed up with sales calls, I’ll throw in some charm by making a joke, but I always end with ‘I’m sure you’re getting bugged a lot with people calling and asking you to sell your property, would you like me to tell you why they’re calling you?’”
 It’s at that point Martinez can talk to them about the state of the market in order to earn their trust.

 So the gist is: Have a sixth sense and make people like you.
 Simple, right?
-Well these are skills honed from hard work and dedication, precisely what cold calling, literally, calls for.
-If I learned anything from the people I talked to about this topic it’s that putting in that little extra effort is worth it.
+Well, these are skills honed from hard work and dedication, precisely what cold-calling, literally, calls for.
+If I learned anything from the people I talked to about this topic, it’s that putting in that little extra effort is worth it.
 Any extra personalization, like sending a poignant follow-up email, will always lead to a better outcome than if you forewent the extra mile.
-So, if you are tasked with cold calling get comfy, do your research, and get ready to chat up lead after lead.
-It might be at times a painful process but the results will pay off in the long run.
+So, if you are tasked with cold-calling, get comfy, do your research, and get ready to chat up lead after lead.
+It might be a painful process at times, but the results will pay off in the long run.